The Good, the Bad, and the Sampled: a No-Regret Approach to Safe Online Classification: PRELIMINARIES

 Before introducing our regret objective, we examine the relationship between the safety parameter $\alpha$, which serves as an input, and the baseline policy testing probability $p\opt$.
 When the misclassification rate threshold $\alpha$ approaches zero, the system must minimize error rates, necessitating testing of all cases.
 This constraint leads to increased values of $\tau\opt$ and, consequently, higher values of $p\opt$.
 Conversely, in the degenerate scenarios where $\alpha$ grows large, policies become indifferent to misclassification errors and conduct vanishing testing, yielding values of $p\opt$ that approach zero.

 This lets us define the ``safe regret'' of an algorithm as the number of excess tests it takes over this oracle baseline, while satisfying $(\alpha,\delta)$-safety.
-An algorithm could trivially sample at each time step and satisfy the misclassification criterion; the question is, for a given misclassification rate $\alpha$ and error probability $\delta$, can a learner achieve sublinear safe regret in $T$, as defined in \Cref{def:safe_regret_defn}.
+Formally, the regret is $\texttt{Regret}(T) := \E[\;\sum_{t=1}^T (Z_t -p\opt)\;] $.
+An algorithm could trivially sample at each time step and satisfy the misclassification criterion; the question is, for a given misclassification rate $\alpha$ and error probability $\delta$, can a learner achieve sublinear safe regret in $T$.
+To analyze this quantity, we make the following natural assumptions. \begin{assum} The optimal baseline tests a nonzero fraction of the time, i.e. $p\opt >0$. \end{assum}